 In the battle against cancer, an early diagnosis often makes the difference between life and death.
 Even more important is receiving a correct diagnosis the first time.

-Millions of Americans put their trust in medical professionals every day.
 We assume that our doctors will do everything in their power to keep us healthy.
 Most of us don’t even question whether that trust has actually been earned.

-But every year, tens of thousands of Americans receive a cancer misdiagnosis.
+Every year, tens of thousands of Americans receive a cancer misdiagnosis.
 Many are inaccurately told that benign tumors are malignant, or their vague symptoms are being caused by a cancer.
 Some are put on a course of antibiotics that have no hope of treating the real malignancy quickly spreading inside their bodies.
 All the while, family members watch helplessly as exorbitant medical bills pile up.

 The experienced personal injury lawyers at Banville Law offer a solution.